Amazon's new Eero mesh WiFi system is all about ease of use

 You'd be forgiven for not knowing Amazon acquired the mesh-networking outfit Eero earlier this year; routers are less than thrilling by nature, and the deal's potential was less exciting than the problems it caused for existing employees.
-Amazon has keen to move on, though, so it announced a new version of those Eero routers at a press conference in Seattle today.
+Amazon was keen to move on, though, so it announced a new version of those Eero routers at its press conference in Seattle today.

 Sponsored Links